-During a typical Nursery session, the children come in and find their name card to self-register.
+During a typical Nursery session, the children come in independently, saying goodbye to families at the door.
 Lunch boxes are put in the red box and coats and bags are hung up.
-The children are then free to access the activities and resources in the Nursery classroom, the Reception classroom and the outdoor area.
+We have a short group time to do the register and find out which adult-led activities will be taking place on that day.
+The children are then free to access the activities and resources in the Nursery classroom, the Middle room, the Reception classroom and the outdoor area.
 As the children play and develop their friendships they are observed by our experienced staff who watch the children and play with them, and extend their thinking and learning through careful questioning, explanation and modelling language.
 There are 7 areas of the Early Years curriculum- Personal, Social and Emotional Development (PSED), Communication and Language (CL), Physical Development (PD), Literacy (L), Mathematics (M), Understanding the World (UW) and Expressive Arts and Design (EAD).
 Resources and activities which develop learning in all of these areas are always available throughout our setting.
 As a Catholic school we also teach RE and help the children learn that they are all special and all loved by God.
-During the course of the session the children may choose to come and have a snack of fresh fruit and vegetables with milk or water.
-Every session ends with a group time which includes a story and some singing.
+During the course of the morning the children may choose to come and have a snack of fresh fruit and vegetables.
+Every morning session ends with a group time which includes a story.

 How we assess your child’s development and progress

 We record and assess the children’s learning using the ‘Tapestry’ online learning journal.
 Parents are able to view what their child has been doing at Nursery through observations, photos and videos.
 You are also able to upload your own photos and videos of what your child has been learning at home, and we always enjoy being able to share in those special moments!